Mighty Long Fall

 "I apologize for not taking action sooner, but we had a bit of trouble landing on your roof," he said suddenly in a deep, throaty voice that warmed Madeline's cheeks.
 "I am Taro Tetsugawa.
 It is a pleasure to meet you, despite the circumstances."
 He bowed formally, the faint amber light reflecting in the soft silken luster of his ebony hair.

-As his gazed passed over the room again, it prompted Madeline to do the same.
+As his gaze passed over the room again, it prompted Madeline to do the same.
 It was a disaster.
-Even in the low light she could see destruction.
+Even in the low light, she could see destruction.
 Table lamps knock over.
 The sofa and chair were ruined.
 Bits and pieces of broken vase were everywhere.
 Shaking off the thought of how much work it was going to take to clean up the mess, her gaze once again landed on Taro, catching him inspecting her with his brilliant brown eyes.
 The knowledge and intensity she had seen in them earlier now burned with something akin to amusement.
 Out of nowhere, his lips curled into a promiscuous grin.
 Her pulse began to race as her body grew warm from the flash of wicked images which played uncontrollably in her mind.
 This wasn't of her own doing.
 It was like they were being projected into her, and she recalled the time she spent on the edge of the bathtub with Maseo.

 "Forgive me," he said in a husky voice barely above a lover's whisper, his eyes showing no signs of letting hers go.